nullt3r/jfscan/README.md

 $ cd jfscan
 $ pip3 install .
 ```
+If you can not run jfscan directly from command line you should check if $HOME/.local/bin is in your path.

+Add the following line to your `~/.zshrc` or `~/.bashrc`:
+`export PATH="$HOME/.local/bin:$PATH"`

 # Usage

+The JFScan must be run under root because of the Masscan.
+You can also run it without sudo, but password will be required later.

 ```
 usage: jfscan [-h] -t TARGETS [-m MODULES] (-p PORTS | -tp TOP_PORTS) [-r MAX_RATE] [-oi] [-od] [-q]